conedevelopment/root-docs/filters.md

 ### Authorization

 You may allow or disallow interaction with filters.
-To do so, you can call the `authorize` method on the action instance:
+To do so, you can call the `authorize` method on the filter instance:

 ```php
 $filter->authorize(static function (RootRequest $request): bool {